CommonAccord/Site-Org/Doc/NVCA/SPA/Form.md

 4.8.Ti=Investors’ Rights Agreement

-4.8.sec=The Company and each Purchaser (other than the Purchaser relying upon this condition to excuse such Purchaser’s performance hereunder) [and the other stockholders of the Company named as parties thereto] shall have executed and delivered the Investors’ Rights Agreement.
+4.8.sec=The Company and each Purchaser (other than the Purchaser relying upon this condition to excuse such Purchaser’s performance hereunder) {4.8.Var1} shall have executed and delivered the Investors’ Rights Agreement.

+4.8.Var1=and the other stockholders of the Company named as parties thereto

 4.9.Ti=Right of First Refusal and Co Sale Agreement